supershaneski/mytrip-hokkaido-app/README.md

 }
 ```

-I added the location validation if the extracted location is found in Hokkaido by adding another parameter in the function thus reducing out API call.
+I added the location validation if the extracted location is found in Hokkaido by adding another parameter in the function thus reducing the API calls.
+Before I was using another Text Completion call to do this task.

 The sample response is